 - Tier II for governments.
 Focuses on state and local authorities.
 Again, pays high attention to governmental issues instead of private business.

-Unlike apps for enterprises, tools for SMBs is less powerful and complicated.
+Unlike apps for enterprises, tools for SMBs are less powerful and complicated.
 Usually, minor companies want to get only basic features like accounting and distribution.
-However, each manager involved in small or mid-sized business should think globally and plan future upgrades.
-Scalability is essential for new companies even more than for their experienced competitors.
+However, each manager involved in small or mid-sized businesses should think globally and plan future upgrades.
+Scalability is essential for new companies to even more than for their experienced competitors.
 In this case, cloud apps are a good choice.

 In 2018, experts from Panorama (five interesting insights are available via link) also mentioned that cloud solutions for all businesses become more popular.
 The combined share of SaaS and cloud deployment was 85% and on-premises solutions were responsible for 15% only.
 Compare it with 33% / 67% ratio in 2017.
 Obviously, the small business ERP cloud approach is more efficient and suitable for fresh brands but leading vendors like SAP, Oracle, and Microsoft also presented their cloud solutions for big clients.